An exhausting circumstance

 Chronic pain is one of the most difficult things people face in life.
 It is also one of the most common reasons people see the doctor.
 Over 50 Million people in the US suffer from some kind of chronic pain.

 Chronic pain can be frustrating and overwhelming.
 Pain killers are not a long-term cure.
 Sometimes surgery, injections and physical therapy aren’t effective!
 Coping on your own is very difficult.
 You do your best, but it gets exhausting.
 Family and friends try to be supportive, but get frustrated and don’t understand.

 Grief and loss because of pain

 There are good memories of the past and life that was easier.
 Now there are so many things that can’t be done.
-You miss you’re old activities.
+You miss your old activities.

 Life gets boring.
 Sitting around is monotonous.
 Hours spent staring at your phone, or watching TV.
 Sad about what you’ve lost.